ryhennessy/criblworker/README.md

  * Test default image/type for graviton use cases
  * option to add workers to an auto scaling group.
  * add option to pull the content from local repo vs CDN.
+ * add option to deploy the worker in a specific AZ/Subnet.
+ * add flag to deploy with a leader not using TLS.